mrkwnzl/cyphersystem-community-module/README.md

 ## Buy Me A Coffee

-If the Cypher System for Foundry VTT makes your games more accessible and fun, I’m grateful for a coffee:
+If the Cypher System Community Content module for Foundry VTT makes your games more accessible and fun, I’m grateful for a coffee:

 <a href="https://www.buymeacoffee.com/mrkwnzl" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="40"></a>